Starting ABSORICA LD™

-ABSORICA LD features micronization technology that helps your body absorb the optimal amount of medication with less drug.
+ABSORICA LD features micronization technology that helps your body absorb the maximum amount of medication with less drug.

 With or without food

-ABSORICA LD should be taken twice a day but does not have to be taken with meals for optimal absorption.
+ABSORICA LD should be taken twice a day but does not have to be taken with meals for the maximum amount of absorption.

 Miss it?
 Skip it

 Be sure to take ABSORICA LD as prescribed.
 If you miss a dose though, just skip that dose.

 Move beyond the breakouts

 ABSORICA LD should be taken for 15 to 20 weeks or as your dermatologist prescribes.
 After you stop treatment, keep in mind that your skin could continue to improve over time—even after treatment.

 Ask for ABSORICA LD by name